Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 What are good Total Assets?

-Good Total Assets is relative and depends on the following factors.
-It should be considered in conjunction with other financial ratios and the specific context of the company.
-A balanced balance sheet structure, sufficient liquidity and a moderate level of debt are key indicators of healthy Total Assets.
+A "good" balance sheet total cannot be defined in general terms, as it depends heavily on various factors such as the industry, the size of the company, the business model, and the specific goals and strategies of the company.
+It should be considered in conjunction with other financial indicators and the specific context of the company.
+A balanced balance sheet structure, sufficient liquidity, and a moderate level of debt are key indicators of a healthy total assets figure.

 Liquidity